Skip to Content

 What Sweaters To Use For The DIY Fall Pillows

-I used to only upcycle with sweaters with at least 70% wool.
-If you put these sweaters in the washing machine on a hot wash, the sweaters would shrink, thicken, and felt.
-Felted sweater wool is excellent for crafting with.
+I used to only upcycle sweaters with at least 70% wool.
+If you put these sweaters in the washing machine on a hot wash, they would shrink, thicken, and felt.
+Felted sweater wool is excellent for crafting.
 Sweater felt does not unravel or fray, so there is no need for hems.

-However, I have other sweaters that perhaps don’t have such high natural wool content that can be used.
-Even if they don’t felt, if you can cut the sweaters and they don’t unravel, you can still use them for some crafts.
+However, I have other sweaters that perhaps don’t have such a high natural wool content and can be used.
+Even if they don’t feel, if you can cut them and they don’t unravel, you can still use them for some crafts.

 Especially if the sweater was made on a knitting machine instead of hand-knitted, it could often be cut without unravelling.
 Some wools like cashmere don’t felt but still make lovely soft cushions.

-You will need two sweaters in contrasting fall colours for the acorn DIY sweater pillows.
-You only need one oversized sweater in an appropriate colour for the leaf pillow.
+For the acorn DIY sweater pillows, you will need two sweaters in contrasting fall colours.
+For the leaf pillow, you only need one oversized sweater in an appropriate colour.

 What Else You Need To Make DIY Sweater Pillows